David M. Jones: NASA

 In December 1964, Jones became Deputy Assistant Administrator for Manned Space Flight with the National Aeronautics and Space Administration (NASA).
 In July 1965, he was given responsibility for development of the S-IVB Orbital Workshop and spent-stage experiment support module (SSESM) – a concept of "in-orbit" conversion of a spent S-IVB stage to a shelter.
 In August 1965, he took on the additional duties as of the Saturn/Apollo Applications (SAA) Acting Director.

 Then, in May 1967, he assumed duties as commander of the Air Force Eastern Test Range, Patrick AFB and Cape Kennedy AFS, Florida.

-Retirement; death
+Retirement and death

 Jones retired at the rank of major general on May 31, 1973.
 He was one of five Doolittle Raiders who later became general officers; the others are James H. Doolittle, John A. Hilger, Everett W. Holstrom, and Richard A. Knobloch.

 In 2002, Jones attended the 50th reunion of the 47th Bombardment Wing at RAF Sculthorpe.

 He presented the RAF Sculthorpe Heritage Centre with a photo of a B-45.

 Jones died on November 25, 2008, at age 94, at his home in Tucson, Arizona.
 He was preceded in death by his first wife Anita Maddox Jones, and survived by his wife Janna-Neen Johnson-Dingell-Cunningham-Jones, daughter (Jere Jones Yeager), two sons (David Jones and Jim Jones) and a stepdaughter (Ann-Eve Grace Dingell-Cunningham).
 At the time of his death, out of the eighty men who participated in the Doolittle Raid, there were ten survivors.